gradido/gradido/docu/Concepts/TechnicalRequirements/Federation.md

 # Federation

 This document contains the concept and technical details for the *federation* of gradido communities.
-It base on the [ActivityPub specification](https://www.w3.org/TR/activitypub/ " ") and is extended for the gradido requirements.
+The first idea of federation was to base on the [ActivityPub specification](https://www.w3.org/TR/activitypub/ " ") and extend it for the gradido requirements.

+But meanwhile the usage of a DHT like HyperSwarm promises more coverage of the gradido requirements out of the box.
+More details about HyperSwarm can be found here [@hyperswarm/dht](https://github.com/hyperswarm/dht).

-## ActivityPub
+## ActivityPub (deprecated)

 The activity pub defines a server-to-server federation protocol to share information between decentralized instances and will be the main komponent for the gradido community federation.